akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 - Updated products since this date:  you want to export products updated since a specific date
 - Updated products since last export: you want to export products updated since the last export

 If you select `Updated products over the last n days (e.g. 6)`, a field will be displayed nearby the drop down menu.
-Indicate a number of days (please only use numbers) in this field.
+Specify a number of days (please only use numbers) in this field.

 If you select `Updated products since this date`, the date picker will be displayed to choose a date.
 To change the date, click again on the date picker.
 To completely remove a date, select another time condition.